Data reveal Maine’s broad participation in federal emergency loan program

-A federal relief program for small businesses delivered billions of dollars to nearly every type of private sector business in every corner of Maine, according to data released Monday by the U.S. Small Business Administration.
+A federal relief program for small businesses delivered more than $2 billion to nearly every type of private sector business in every corner of Maine, according to data released Monday by the U.S. Small Business Administration.

 More than 27,000 forgivable loans worth about $2.2 billion have been provided to Maine companies since the Paycheck Protection Program was established in April, but the names of companies and nonprofit organizations that benefited from the program had been kept secret.